chopdicemince/chopdicemince.github.io/_posts/2018-08-05-objective-c.md

 2. The AppKit library has classes for creating applications.

-On iOS, AppKit is replaced by UIKit, and "Cocoa" is called "Cocoa touch."
+On iOS, AppKit is replaced by UIKit ("User Interface Kit"), and "Cocoa" is called "Cocoa touch."

 See [Introduction To Objective-C](https://www.cs.colorado.edu/~kena/classes/5448/f12/lectures/13-introtoobjectivec.pdf).